BiznesBear/UghLang/README.md

 Don't do:
 ```
-print "Hello " + "world!"; # This won't work, because ugh (currently) doesn't know how to read it #
+print "Hello " + "world!"; # This won't work, because ugh (currently) doesn't know that there's a calculation #
 ```
 Do:
 ```
 print("Hello " + "world!"); # print keyword prints one single value, not a list of them #
 ```
-Remeber that empty expression (not arguments list) throws you an exception.
-This may change in the future.

 ## Keywords list
 - print